BenedettoSimone/KetoCare/README.md

 aws dynamodb list-tables --endpoint-url=http://localhost:4566
 ```

 3) Populate tables with initial data.
 The `loadData` script loads the measurements and the average of the two days preceding the current day.
 The `loadPatients` script loads the data of five patients.
-In addition, the patient's profile photo will be loaded into the S3 bucket "patientsimages".
+In addition, the patient's profile photo will be loaded into the S3 bucket.

 ```
 python3 settings/loadData.py